-If your physician doesn’t have an opening the day you need to get in, try visiting with a nurse practitioner or physician assistant at your same clinic.
-In many clinics, advanced practitioners will help offer same-day appointments so you can get in at a time that’s convenient for you.
+If your provider doesn’t have an opening the day you need to get in, try visiting with another physician, nurse practitioner or physician assistant at your same clinic.
+In many clinics, advanced practitioners offer same-day or next-day appointments so you can get in at a time that’s convenient for you.

-Plus, if you visit with an advanced practitioner that you particularly like, you can assign them as your primary care provider.
-It might make getting in for things like vaccinations and physicals a bit easier, too.
+An added perk, if you visit with an advanced practitioner you particularly like, you can assign them as your primary care provider.
+It might make getting in for last-minute visits, vaccinations and physicals a bit easier, too.

-“Our goal is that you do not wait at all.
+“Our goal is for you not to wait at all.
 We want to respect your time in every way possible.
 However, we know certain times of the year can get busy.
 That’s when these tools are great to use,” Dr. Newland says.

 “You can do it from home!
-You can use Virtual Care at one o’clock in the morning when your child has an ear infection and then stop at the pharmacy in the morning to get treatment started right away so you and your little one get back in business,” Brown says.
+You can use this telehealth option at one o’clock in the morning if you develop an itchy poison ivy rash and then stop at the pharmacy in the morning to get treatment started right away.
+It’s very convenient option to consider,” Dr. Newland says.

 Other Topics from Our Experts: